- Professor Christina Boswell

 Guidance and Feedback Hours: Mondays, 1 - 2.30 p.m.

 My research explores the relationship between knowledge and public policy.
-I examine how policy actors produce and draw on different kinds of knowledge to makes sense of policy problems, and to legitimise their responses.
-My work draws on theories from public policy, organisational sociology, science and technology studies, and Luhmann's systems theory.
+I examine how politicians and civil servants produce and draw on different kinds of knowledge to make sense of policy problems, and to communicate and legitimise their responses.
+I also look at how knowledge and expertise are deployed in political debate, and the role that knowledge claims play in building (or undermining) trust and accountability between politicians, government and their voters.
+My work draws on theories from political science and public policy, organisational sociology, science and technology studies, and Luhmann's systems theory.

 1993: BA Hons in Politics, Philosophy and Economics (Balliol College, Oxford University)